learn-co-curriculum/swift-functions/README.md

     return "Heyyy, \(group)!
 Come listen to \(speaker) give a talk."
 }
 ```
-The base name of our new function is `heyListen` to which we've added the name of the first argument which is `group`.
-There is a second string argument for `speaker` listed inside the parenthesis and used in string interpolation that is returned.
+Note that the first part of the function name, `heyListGroup`, contains a hint as to the meaning of the first argument -- it is a group.
+There is a second string argument for `speaker` listed inside the parenthesis, and it is later used in string interpolation.

-To call our function, doing so would look like this:
+Calling our function would look like this:

 ```swift
 let listenToJoe = heyListenGroup("iOS", speaker: "Joe")
 ```
-The instance `listenToJoe` will now hold the value `"Heyyy, iOS!
+The variable `listenToJoe` will now hold the value `"Heyyy, iOS!
 Come listen to Joe give a talk."`.

 Notice how the second argument is named in the function call?
+Each argument is ideally preceded by a label that indicates its purpose.
+The first argument, `"iOS"`, is implied to be a group by `heyListenGroup`.
+Subsequent arguments are prefixed with their names from the function definition -- in this case, `speaker:` preceds the actual argument value, `"Joe"`, thus indicating that argument is a speaker's name.

 ### Functions With Many Arguments